LuisHDBueno/Reinforcement-Learning-Surround/README.md

 We implemented two variations of an AlphaGo-like approach to solve the problem, using Monte Carlo Tree Search (MCTS).
 The first relies solely on MCTS, while the second uses a neural network to guide the tree expansion, learning how to evaluate the game state and how to select the best action.
 We considered the problem solved if the trained models were capable of winning against a "clever random player", that is, one that chooses randomly among the set of actions that would not lead to its death.

 ## Algorithm 1: Pure Monte Carlo Tree Search
 MCTS builds up a tree where each node represents a game state.
-Using UCB, we choose which node to expand, until we reach a leaf node.
-Then, we simulate the game from that node until the end.
-Finally, we backpropagate the result of the simulation to the root node, updating the nodes' statistics.
+Using Upper confidence Bound (UCB1) or UCB1-Tuned algorithms [[3]](#3), each of the two players chooses moves simultaneously until a leaf node is reached.
+Then, we simulate a game for each legal move (moves that don't run into a wall), from that node state until the end.
+Finally, we backpropagate the results of the simulations to the root node, updating the nodes' statistics.
+This implementation uses a altered reward system where a win is valued as 1, a draw is valued at 0 and losing is valued at -1.
+Playing a game, the moves choosen are the moves with highest score for each player.

 ### Results
+The figure below shows the result show the result of a 100 games where the two agents are using MCTS, where player 1 is using UCB1 and player two is UCB1-Tuned.
 <div align="center">
 	<img src = "report/Winrate_mcts.png" width=50%>
 </div>